gamercade-io/gamercade_console/README.md

 TODO (In order of priority):
 1. Networking Functionality (WASM):
     1. Test if input for prev and "was pressed" is actually correct handling is actually correct
-    1. Check how increasing/decreasing heap mem works
+    1. Check how increasing/decreasing heap mem works (will need another test suite)
+1. Example games/wasm folder?
+    1. Helper script / build script to automatically place into correct directory
 1. Input handling
     1. Do "Emulated gamepad" for keyboard input, include analogs etc
     1. Gamepad support